m-wrzr/populartimes/README.md

 # Populartimes
-The goal of this repository is to provide an option to retrieve Google Maps popular times data, until it is available via Google's API.
+The goal of this repository is to provide an option to use Google Maps popular times data, until it is available via Google's API.

-## Setup
+## How to get started
 + Get a Google Maps API key https://developers.google.com/places/web-service/?hl=de (for more than 1000 reqests/sec add payment information)
 + Install the wheel via: pip3 install populartimes-2.0-py3.whl
-+ Import: import populartimes
-+ Run via: populartimes.get(...)
++ *import populartimes* and run with *populartimes.get(...)*

 ## Calling populartimes.get(...)
 + **populartimes.get**(api_key, types, bound_lower, bound_upper, n_threads (opt), radius (opt), all_places (opt))